tri-cods/html-css/lessons.md

 Here are a few examples:

 - Some tags are self-closing, while others require a closing tag.
 Self-closing tags are called void tags, and are generally self-closing because you wouldn't need or want to add another element within a tag.
-They also generally end with a backslash (`/`) to mark the end of the tag.
+They also generally end with a forward slash (`/`) to mark the end of the tag.
 - Use lower case.
 While HTML is not case sensitive, it makes scanning the code easier, and makes it look more consistent.
 - Your code should be nested.
-This is not a technical necessity either — blank space has no meaning in html.
+This is not a technical necessity either—blank space has no meaning in html.
 However, this makes it easier to scan the code quickly, which is particularly helpful when you run into errors!

 # Challenge: Create an Institute Website